carpentries-incubator/high-dimensional-stats-r/setup.md

 the speed of your computer, your internet connection, and any packages you have installed already.
 You'll need to install R 4.0 or later.

 On Linux and Mac systems, R package installation often requires additional system dependencies.
-To ensure that you can download packages using the code below, first run the terminal commands for your Linux distribution [here](https://docs.posit.co/connect/admin/r/dependencies/).
+If you are a Linux or Mac user, to ensure that you can download packages using the code below, first run the terminal commands for your distribution [here](https://docs.posit.co/connect/admin/r/dependencies/).
 For Mac systems, you can use the Ubuntu code.
 Note that you will need to use root access (sudo) to install the system dependencies.
 Windows users can skip this step.

 All learners should then run the following code to download the data and install the libraries used in this lesson: